pajenterprise/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

 ![second announcement: message when user asks a question from the home page](media/announcement2-modal.png)

 1. If they click on Q&A platform link, user goes to create new page in Q&A in the same browser tab.
-2. If they click on Close, the modal closes, and the user is set back to the “Ask a question or start a discussion dialog” form.
+2. If they click on Close, the modal closes, and the user is set back to the "Ask a question or start a discussion dialog" form.
 Ask a question/Start a discussion, Language, and Forum Category user selections are kept.
 3. If they click on Learn More, a new window opens with the target link, so the user does not lose their selection.

 ## Third announcement: Forum is read-only